pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/The sound of sand.rst

 The sound of sand
 -----------------
 As my implementation of SandPile runs, it records the number of cells that topple during each time step, accumulating the results in a list called ``toppled_seq``.
-After running the model in Section ??, we can extract the resulting signal:
+After running the model in `Section 8.4 <>`_, we can extract the resulting signal:

 ::